 Differences in Community Life Between Assisted Living and Independent Living

 Life in assisted and independent living features opportunities for socializing, making new friends, and experiencing new adventures.
 Communities employ Life Enrichment team members who create monthly event calendars packed full of trips, events, and group activities that are meant to encourage socialization and past leisure pursuits.
 Events are geared to support overall wellness and include everything from exercise classes to cooking demonstrations.

 There are a few differences you might see between independent living and assisted living communities in the actual layout of the residences.
 For example, independent living communities often are built as campuses with homes and buildings connected with pathways to the main areas of the community, such as the on-site restaurant, pool, or other shared spaces.

 Assisted living communities tend to be a bit smaller, and typically the apartment homes and shared community spaces are in one building.
-There are still walking paths, gazebos, and other outdoor areas to enjoy, but having everything within a short walk or elevator ride can be quite convenient for the residents who live there.
+There are still walking paths, gazebos, and other outdoor areas to enjoy, but having everything within a short walk or elevator ride can be quite convenient for residents.

 Differences in Amenities and Programming

 Amenities and services at both independent living and assisted living communities are designed to suit the needs, interests, and abilities of the residents who live there.
 You’ll find similar amenities such as on-site salons, restaurants, and outdoor spaces for everyone to enjoy.
-Similar services include housekeeping, transportation, and laundry services.
+Other common services include housekeeping, transportation, and laundry.